phunc20/leetcode/problems/algorithm/1749-max_abs_sum_of_any_subarray/README.md

 ## I failed to finish this question during the contest
 But after the contest, I spent a few hours trying to solve it on my own.
 - The following files are the effort.
-They are a bit messy, because I kind of tried to solve the problem by trial and error, without enough analyzing possible cases.
+They are a bit messy, because I kind of tried to solve the problem by trial and error, without sufficiently analyzing possible cases.
 Finally, `ae_split_cases.py` seems to be accepted as a solution.
   ```
   aa_find_all_sums.py
   ab_reduce_left_right.py